 Hurricanes hold on to beat Islanders to open NHL playoffs

-RALEIGH, N.C.
-(AP) — Sebastian Aho and Stefan Noesen scored power-play goals to help the Carolina Hurricanes beat the New York Islanders 2-1 on Monday night to open their first-round playoff series.

-Noesen's tip on Brent Burns' shot from up top proved to be the winner at 2:27 of the second period, while Antti Raanta finished with 25 saves to lead a defensive effort that saw the Hurricanes turn away every chance the Islanders had with a man advantage to take the lead in the best-of-7 series.
+Raanta got the nod over Frederik Andersen after playing in a rotation this season, and he came up with several key stops when the Islanders generated pressure.

+“A couple of shots I couldn’t see, but our guys were blocking those,” Raanta said, adding; “I think most of the time, we played really well in front of the net.
+So I just needed to make the first save and our guys were helping me.”

-Carolina, which came into the game with the league's No. 2 penalty kill, denied all four of New York's power plays.
-The Hurricanes also withstood the final roughly 90 seconds to protect the lead after the Islanders had pulled Ilya Sorokin for the extra attacker.
+Indeed, Carolina entered with the league’s No. 2 penalty kill and denied all four of New York’s power plays, the last with 5 minutes left.
+The Hurricanes didn't surrender a shot on Raanta on that one, then withstood the final roughly 90 seconds after the Islanders had pulled Ilya Sorokin for the extra attacker.

+“The best penalty killer is always your goalie, No. 1,” Carolina coach Rod Brind'Amour said.
+“He made a couple of real good stops.
+The guys in there blocked some shots.
+They did what they had to do.”

+The Hurricanes are in the playoffs for the fifth straight season, the first such run since the former Hartford Whalers relocated to North Carolina in 1997.
+And they clinched a division title for the third straight season.

-Ryan Pulock beat Raanta early in the second period for the Islanders, a big goal coming moments after Carolina had taken a 2-0 lead on Noesen's score.
-But that ended up being the last time either team would find the net, setting up a third-period grind to the final horn.
+Ryan Pulock beat Raanta early in the second period for the Islanders, who had reached the Stanley Cup semifinals in 2020 and 2021 before missing the playoffs last season.
+His score came moments after Carolina had taken a 2-0 lead, but ended up being the last time either team found the net to set up a third-period grind to the horn.

+“I think we’ve just got to find a better way to be a little more clean, execute some passes,” Islanders defenseman Noah Dobson said.
+“But there’s not much space out there. it’s going to be like that all series.
+We’re just going to have to find a way to grind through it.”

 WELCOME BACK